hunterjackson/docs/source/faq.rst

 The Elastic Search and HBase use different versions of guava, as does the Hive libraries supplied by Confluent with the HDFS Connector.
 This can cause version clashes.

-Explicit add the relevant jar to the classpath and restart Kafka Connect.
+Explicitly add the relevant jar to the classpath and restart Kafka Connect.
 This sets our jars first and should solve the issues.

 .. sourcecode:: bash